 The payment standard sets the maximum subsidy payment a family can receive from the HAMC each month (24 CFR 982.505(a).
 Payment standards are based on fair market rents (FMRs) published annually by HUD.
-FMRs are set at a percentile within the rent distribution of standard quality rental housing units in each FMR area.
+FMRs are set at a percentile within rent distribution of standard quality rental housing units in each FMR area.
 For most jurisdictions FMRs are set at the 40th percentile of rents in the market area.
+Unless HUD grants an exception, the HAMC is required to establish a payment standard within a "basic range" established by HUD - between 90 and 110 percent of the published FMR for each unit size.